cvg/pixel-perfect-sfm/README.md

 - The final refined 3D model is written to `path_to_working_directory` in either case.
 - Dense features are automatically extracted (on GPU when available) using a pre-trained CNN, [S2DNet](https://github.com/germain-hug/S2DNet-Minimal) by default.
+- The result `debug_outputs` contains the dense features and optimization statistics.

 ### Configurations